volkerdoerr/gsql/README.md

 ---

-This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+This work is licensed under the Creative Commons Attribution 4.0 International License.

 <!------------------------- links ------------------------->